geoffryan/afterglowpy/README.md

 **This interface will be updated to be more sensible in the VERY near future**

-In your python code, import the library with `import grbpy as grb`.
+In your python code, import the library with `import afterglowpy as grb`.

 The main function of interest is`grb.fluxDensity(t, nu, jetType, specType, *pars, **kwargs)`.
 See `tests/plotLC.py` for a simple example.